oernster/3D-printing-info/buy-stickers/README.md

-# See folder for the stickers.
+# See this folder for the stickers.

 ## Two of each will cost you £15 (GBP) including postage.